MileHacker Logo

 Natural Hazards

 Sicily is an active seismic zone.
 While major earthquakes are rare, minor tremors occur.
-Familiarize yourself with emergency procedures in your accommodation upon arrival.
+Familiarize yourself with steps for emergencies in your accommodation upon arrival.
 During hot, dry summer months, wildfires occur in rural and forested areas.
-Pay attention to local news or warnings.
-Extreme heat in summer poses a health hazard; follow prevention strategies.
+Be aware of local news or warnings.
+Severe heat in summer poses a health hazard; follow prevention strategies.

 Stay informed on local warnings.